 This didn’t happen once or twice but maybe four or five times.
 I was embarrassed and also astounded by the grip that the phone had on me.
-It is so engrained into my life that it had turned from a cognitive thought into an instinctual need to reassure myself I had my phone.
+It is so ingrained into my life that it had turned from a cognitive thought into an instinctual need to reassure myself I had my phone.

-Therefore could we argue that by sharing our best selves, our aspirations and what we are doing on the internet and getting feedback (likes or comments) tricks us into thinking we have achieved something or accomplishing the task when in actuality we have not only not achieved anything but used the time we could have spent achieving the task on something unrelated (effectively going backward instead of forwards.)
+Therefore could we argue that sharing our best selves, our aspirations and what we are doing on the internet and getting feedback (likes or comments) tricks us into thinking we have achieved something or accomplishing the task when in actuality we have not only not achieved anything but used the time we could have spent achieving the task on something unrelated (effectively going backwards instead of forwards.)

 This is an area I would like to revisit when I conclude this blog topic in the coming weeks.